 Confidential discussions referring to any student's progress will take place by appointment during the school day.
-It is inappropriate for a parent to contact a faculty member at home or out of school hours.
+Parents should not contact a faculty member at home.
+Faculty members are not obligated to answer parents' emails during after school hours.

 During the school day, students are not allowed to bring visitors, except parents and adult relatives, into the school building without the prior approval of the Principal.
 School-age visitors may not attend without prior written permission.